by Tim Gilmore, 9/12/2013

 Front porch ceiling slats.
 Windows that looked into the front of a LaVilla house a century ago.

-The original beautiful wooden porch brackets of the older house within are well-preserved against the right angles of the interior brick warehouse walls.
+The original beautiful wooden porch brackets of the older house within are well-preserved against the right angles of the interior brick walls.

 And inside the old house, back from the porch, are rooms in which people lived stories I can never know but only try to imagine.
 The very idea of an older house preserved inside an old brick warehouse seems to model how history works, and how history is haunting.
 Always.
 That’s its definition.